ASSESSMENT OF THE AIRWAY, VENTILATION, RESPIRATION AND OXYGENATION

 Abnormal sounds commonly heard in the chest are stridor, wheezing, and crackles.
-Stridor is a high pitched whistling sound on inspiration, usually in the upper center of the chest that results from upper airway obstruction.
+Stridor is a high-pitched whistling sound on inspiration, usually in the upper center of the chest that results from upper airway obstruction.
 Wheezing is a similar sound but in the lower lung fields and results from over-constriction of the lower airways in asthmatics.
-Crackles are just that, a crackling sound in the lower lung fields, resulting from fluid in the alveoli such as in pneumonia or near drowning.
+Crackles are just that, a crackling sound in the lower lung fields, resulting from fluid in the alveoli such as in pneumonia or drowning.

 Unequal breath sounds between the left and right chest are concerning for a process that is affecting a single lung, pneumothorax, pneumonia, and obstruction are the three most common causes.
 Pneumothorax is the presence of air inside the chest cavity but outside the lung, this prevents the lung from expanding and creating breath sounds.
 Pneumonia causes "consolidation" or stronger breath sounds in combination with crackles in a single area of the chest.
-Obstruction, caused by aspiration of solids or liquid can alter breath sounds in a single area of the chest by blocking the bronchiole that leads to that area.
+Obstruction, caused by the aspiration of solids or liquid can alter breath sounds in a single area of the chest by blocking the bronchiole that leads to that area.
 This is most commonly seen in the right lung as the position of the right main bronchus is more prone to obstruction given its angle.

 SYMPTOMS OF INADEQUATE VENTILATION: The symptoms of inadequate ventilation, regardless of the cause, are the same.
 The body only knows that it is not getting enough oxygen and sends strong autonomic signals leading to the following: